Connor Joe Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 13th-ranked team ERA among all MLB pitching staffs (4.15).
+- The Cubs have a 4.09 team ERA that ranks 13th across all MLB pitching staffs.

-- Cubs pitchers combine to surrender the ninth-fewest home runs in baseball (70 total, one per game).
+- Cubs pitchers combine to allow the fifth-fewest home runs in baseball (72 total, one per game).

-- The right-hander last appeared on Saturday against the San Francisco Giants, when he tossed 6 2/3 innings, allowing two earned runs while giving up six hits.
+- The left-hander's last appearance was on Thursday against the Pittsburgh Pirates, when he threw six innings, surrendering five earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.